 I grimace as Olivia; the granddaughter of Therese and the late Nathan Weiss drops a chunk of jam onto the corner of my presentation.
 She seems more interested in sopping-up every last bit of Cesar’s homemade strawberry jam with her toast than in anything I have to say about Tomahawk Hill’s future.

-She is flipping through the professional renderings I’d had drawn up from my original sketches.
+She is flipping (rather carelessly, in my opinion), through the professional renderings I’d had drawn up from my original brainstorming session.

 I'd done the initial sketches from my hotel balcony, the early evening breeze off the ocean and the sun’s castoff colors working their magic on my imagination.
 Studying the Weiss’s surprisingly sophisticated business portfolio, I’d experienced an overwhelming desire to commiserate with Nathan Weiss.
-Reading his notes, I felt as though I knew him.
+Reading his notes, I’d felt as though I’d known him.
 I assumed most of the scribbles on the blueprints and papers were Nathan’s, but some notes were more feminine, with loopy vowels and swooping consonants.
-I thought Therese was more than likely responsible for these.
+I wondered if his wife, Therese was more than likely responsible for these.

 “I see you’ve used many of my grandfather’s ideas in your own sketches,” Olivia says, her tone gilded with reproach.

 I shrug, trying to tamp down the annoyance that’s been creeping up on me.
 I’d been excited about meeting the granddaughter of such a visionary, but now I wondered why I’d wasted so much of my time prepping for something she was only deigning to hear about.
 “Honestly, I wish I could speak with him and ask him questions.
 Where I had different ideas, I incorporated them, but yes, I’ve tried to keep the integrity of what your grandfather wanted to do intact, within my proposal.”